charlizesinko-svg/Jigsaw_Identification/README.md

 ## Important Note

 This analysis does **not** re-identify any actual individuals.
 It demonstrates only that the structural conditions for re-identification (record uniqueness) are created by the join operation itself.
 The purpose is to illustrate a policy-relevant vulnerability in static anonymization standards, not to harm anyone's privacy.

 ---

-## Citation

-If you use this code or methodology, please cite:

-> Sinko, C. (2025). *Jigsaw Identification and the Illusion of Anonymised Data: Re-identification Risk in an Expanding Data Ecosystem.*

----